uintdev/qrserv/README.md

 ## Features

 -   QR Code
+    -   Tap on the QR code to show full URL in a tooltip
+    -   Press and hold on the QR code to copy full URL to clipboard
 -   Share / Copy to clipboard option
 -   Multi-file selection support (Android only)
     -   Multi-file selection would result in a ZIP archive